MTV Brasil: Disk MTV (1990–2006)

 Created in 1990, Disk MTV was the Brazilian version of American Dial MTV (precursor of TRL), with the idea of showing the ten most voted music videos of the day via telephone.
 Initially, the program was hosted by Astrid Fontenelle and, in addition to showing the ten most requested music videos, it aired interviews with artists and bands.
-Astrid left the program in 1994, being replaced by Cuca Lazarotto.
+Fontenelle left the program in 1994, being replaced by Cuca Lazarotto.
 Cuca, in turn, was replaced by Sabrina Parlatore in 1996.
-Sabrina left the program in 2000 when she transferred to Rede Bandeirantes.
+Parlatore left the program in 2000 when she transferred to Rede Bandeirantes.
 Disk was temporarily hosted by Chris Nicklas between July and August 2000.

 After two months, Sarah Oliveira took over as host of Disk MTV.
 At the same time as it showed the music charts, the program brought artists to the studio for interviews.
-In a short time, Disk became the main program on MTV Brasil and one of the most watched in its time slot.
-Sarah left the program in 2005 to host Jornal da MTV alongside Rafael Losso.
+Soon, Disk became the main program on MTV Brasil and one of the most watched in its time slot.
+Oliveira left the program in 2005 to host Jornal da MTV alongside Rafael Losso.

-After Sarah's departure, Disk began to have female hosts who would host the program for a maximum of one year, such as Carla Lamarca, between 2005 and early 2006, the twins Keyla Boaventura & Kênya Boaventura, between March and November, and lastly Luisa Micheletti, between November and December.
-In 2006, MTV announced that it would focus less on music and this culminated in the end of the program, which caused outrage among the program's fans.
+After Oliveira's departure, Disk began to have female hosts who would host the program for a maximum of one year, such as Carla Lamarca, between 2005 and early 2006, the twins Keyla Boaventura & Kênya Boaventura, between March and November, and lastly Luisa Micheletti, between November and December.
+In 2006, MTV announced that it would focus less on music; this culminated in the end of the program, which caused outrage among the program's fans.

 In 2008, MTV Brasil created a new version of Disk MTV, Top 10 MTV, originally hosted by Sophia Reis on Saturdays and aired until 20 December of that year.
 In 2009, MTV Lab Disk appeared, a section without hosts reserved for the 15 clips most voted by the public.
 In January 2010, the Top 10 returned to the air and became a daily program, hosted by Vanessa Hadi.
 The program aired until 1 August 2013.

 In February 2014, former MTV Brasil programming director Zico Góes stated in an interview that the voting on the Disk MTV program was manipulated by the network to prevent viewers from getting tired of watching the music videos in the same order every day.